jrmajor/fluent-php/README.md

 $bundle->message('hello-user', userName: 'World'); // Hello, World!
 ```

 `FluentBundle` is single-language store of translation resources.
-It's constructor accepts following arguments:
+Its constructor accepts following arguments:

-- `string $locale`: Locale to instantiate locale-specific formatters (eg. en-US, pl, zh-Hant-TW, fr-CA).
+- `string $locale`: Locale to instantiate locale-specific formatters (e.g. en-US, pl, zh-Hant-TW, fr-CA).
 - `bool $strict = false`: See [handling errors](#handling-errors).
 - `bool $useIsolating = true`:  Specifying whether to use Unicode isolation marks (FSI, PDI) for BiDi interpolations.
 - `bool $allowOverrides = false`: Allow overriding existing messages and terms.

 #### Adding resources

 Translations can be added to bundle using `addResource()` or `addFtl()` methods.
-The first one accepts `FluentResource` object returned by parser, while the second one accepts a raw FTL string.
+The first one accepts `FluentResource` object returned by the parser, while the second one accepts a raw FTL string.

 ```php
 addResource(FluentResource $resource, bool $allowOverrides = null): static